wsx5031060310guy/python-project/mamaro/README.md

 * [Arduino](https://www.arduino.cc/) - The hardware framework used
 * [Python](https://www.python.org/) - The software framework used for Linux
 * [MySQL](https://www.mysql.com/) - The Database framework used for system
+* [Firebase](https://firebase.google.com/) - The Database framework used for real time request

 ## Authors